DJBarnes/django-unused-context/README.md

 TODO: Fill out.

 ## Configuration
-The package has a few configuration options available to you.
-Each of the following options can be set by adding the associated option and value into your settings file for Django.
+The package has one configuration option available to you.
+The following option can be set by adding the associated option and value into your settings file for Django.

 ### DJANGO_UNUSED_CONTEXT_IGNORE
 Default: ```[]``` (Empty List)<br>
-The tool comes with some default variables that are passed to every single template regardless and thus are ignored as often times they will never be used.
+The tool comes with some default keys that are included in every single template regardless and thus are ignored as often times they will never be used.
-Predefined variables to ignore include:
+Predefined keys to ignore include:
 * 'None'
 * 'False'
 * 'True'

-If you would like to add additional variables to ignore that are specific to your project, you can do that here.
+If you would like to add additional keys to ignore that are specific to your project, you can do that here.
-Be sure to list each variable in the list as a string of the variable to ignore.
+Be sure to list each key in the list as a string.
 ```python
 DJANGO_UNUSED_CONTEXT_IGNORE = [
     'paginator'